Bullet journaling mistruths that will prevent you from starting

-Bullet journal has become quite trendy and many people are now interested in getting more organized with the help of a bujo.
+The bullet journal has become quite trendy and many people are now interested in getting more organized with the help of a bujo.

-However I can see that some people are concerned about starting a bullet journal because they have misconceptions about the method and how to best use it.
+However, I can see that some people are concerned about starting a bullet journal because they have misconceptions about the method and how to best use it.